 IMPORTANT!
 Before beginning the rNSET 70010 device technique, please read carefully the rNSET 70010 Instructions.

-The rNSET™ Device 70010 is manufactured in the USA by an FDA Registered Medical Device Manufacturer and ISO 13485:2003 registered company and is EtO (Ethylene Oxide) sterilization processed.
+The rNSET™ Device 70010 is manufactured in the USA, solely for ParaTechs Corporation, by an FDA Registered Medical Device Manufacturer and ISO 13485:2003 registered company and is EtO (Ethylene Oxide) sterilization processed.
 Patent Information: Non-Surgical Embryo Transfer Method and Apparatus, United States Patent 9,615,903.
 [PDF]

 International shipments are subject to customs duties and taxes.
 The Recipient (Importer) of such goods is responsible for paying all related charges.
 Please read our Goods Customs Duties and Taxes Statement.
 [PDF]

 • Catalogue # 70010

 • 10 Devices per Box (Devices are individually packaged with 1 speculum in each sealed pouch.)